Extended Proposal Deadline: February 15, 2017

 We hope you'll join us for convivial, productive conversation as we celebrate our connections at Allerton House.
 We offer reduced registration rates for students, high school teachers, and contingent faculty.
-Historically, about half of our conference attendees have joined us because of a recommendation from a colleague; if you know of interested high school instructors who might help us shape these discussions, we would be grateful if you would pass this invitation on to them.
+Historically, about half of our conference attendees have joined us because of a recommendation from a colleague; if you know of interested colleagues who might help us shape these discussions, we would be grateful if you would pass this invitation on to them.

 Find us on Facebook (Friends of Allerton English Conference) for conference planning updates and conversations with participants past and present!